 All the files you require for this assignment have been gathered together in a Unix "tar" file.
 This is a single archive file containing a set of files.
-On a Linux lab machine in Olin 219, you should be able to download the file shlab-handout.tar from the course web page and place your copy in a parent directory of your choice.
+On a Linux lab machine in Olin 219, you should be able to copy the file shlab-handout.tar from the cs281 directory (assuming I get the access permissions right!) and place your copy in a parent directory of your choice.